hyesunghwang/extract-census/README.md

 ## Description of columns of interests in the ACS dataset

+### Major racial and ethnic categories

 - GEO.id2 = zip code
 - HC03_VC54 = Percent; RACE - One race - White
 - HC03_VC55 = Percent; RACE - One race - Black or African American
 - HC03_VC56 = Percent; RACE - One race - American Indian and Alaska Native
 - HC03_VC61 = Percent; RACE - One race - Asian
+- HC03_VC69 - Percent; RACE - One race - Native Hawaiian and Other Pacific Islander
+- HC03_VC74 - Percent; RACE - One race - Some other race
+- HC03_VC75 - Percent; RACE - Two or more races

+### Asian sub-categories

 - HC03_VC62 = Percent; RACE - One race - Asian Indian
 - HC03_VC63 = Percent; RACE - One race -Chinese
 - HC03_VC64 - Percent; RACE - One race -Fillipino